 First, let’s talk about the frame rate.
 As I write this, Mafia 3 is locked to 30 frames per second on PC.
-The developer says it’s (opens in new tab), and that a patch due for release this weekend will fix it, but it’s still bewildering.
+The developer says it’s aware of this, and that a patch due for release this weekend will fix it, but it’s still bewildering.
 They should have known PC gamers would react badly.

 But I have, at least, managed to tune it out.
 At first the controls felt sluggish, in that way games running at 30fps do, but I’ve slowly gotten used to it.
 I don’t even think about it anymore, and I’m managing to enjoy the game for what it is, rather than the amount of frames it’s running at.
 Of course, as soon as the patch is out I’m switching to 60.

-I loved (opens in new tab).
+I loved Mafia 2.
 Yeah, it was a pretty by-the-numbers shooter, whose open-world was ultimately an elaborate, overly detailed backdrop for a linear action game.
 But it was a superb period piece set in a beautiful, atmospheric city, and had an engaging story and colourful characters.

 And my opinion of Mafia 3 is much the same.
 It’s definitely more of an open-world game than the previous one, with fewer scripted missions and more stuff scattered around the map you can access at your leisure.